GHOST-Aram/homenest-api/README.md

 The system comprises of the following components

 ## 1. Authenticator.
-Provides authentication and authorization service to all users of the system
+Provides authentication and authorization service to all users of the system.
+The authentication service uses JSON web tokens.
+See the [documentation](./docs/authentication/auth.md) for more details on how it works.

 ## 2. Gallery
 This component manages all the images uploaded by a tenant for a specific property